rtfms/360-view/readme.txt

 === 360 View  ===
 Contributors: mikhalchuk
-Tags: vr, panorama, 360, 360 degree, 360 degree images, shortcode, embed Requires at least: 4.0
+Tags: vr, panorama, 360, 360 degree, 360 degree images, 360 degree videos, shortcode, embed Requires at least: 4.0
-Tested up to: 5.4
+Tested up to: 5.5.2
 Requires PHP: 7.0
 License: MIT
 License URI: https://opensource.org/licenses/MIT
 Stable tag: trunk

-Embed multiple 360-degree photos into your wordpress pages and posts  with a shortcode.
-This plugin also allows adding a simple text label to your photos and provides multiple ways to transform both the label and the view.
+Embed multiple 360-degree photos and/or videos into your wordpress pages and posts  with a shortcode.
+This plugin also allows adding a simple text label to your photos and videos and provides multiple ways to transform both the label and the view.

 == Description ==
-Embed 360-degree photos into your blog content with a shortcode.
-See example here: <a href="https://andrey.mikhalchuk.com/2020/07/09/using-360-degree-photos-in-wordpress.html" target="_new">Using 360-degree Photos in WordPress</a>
+Embed 360-degree photos and videos into your blog content with a shortcode.
+See example here: <a href="https://andrey.mikhalchuk.com/2020/07/09/using-360-degree-photos-in-wordpress.html" target="_new">Using 360-degree Photos and Videos in WordPress</a>

 # FEATURES:
-* place multiple 360-degree photos on the same page
+* place multiple 360-degree photos and/or videos on the same page
 * host the photos anywhere (your own server, github, cloud drive, someone else's website, i.e. literally anywhere)
 * no 3rd party accounts are required.
 Uploading your images to a 3rd party server is not required either (though cloud hosting of your images is also supported)
 * wrap text around the photo